-Vitamin E acetate has pretty much been eliminated as a possible cause of the vaping illness that has claimed at least 27 lives and hospitalized 1,300 people.
+Vitamin E acetate has pretty much been eliminated as the lone cause of the vaping illness that has claimed at least 27 lives and hospitalized 1,300 people.
 With vitamin E acetate off the table as the vape illness culprit, there’s a new suspect in the ongoing mystery: cadmium pneumonitis, a rare lung disease caused by inhaling heavy metal fumes.

 In a blog post published this week by Colorado Green Lab, cadmium pneumonitis, an extreme form of metal fume fever, presents many, if not most, of the symptoms that match those associated with the vaping illness, which has been dubbed vaping associated pulmonary injury (VAPI).
 Colorado Green Lab’s study was developed and led by one of the lab’s co-founders, Frank Conrad, who is an experienced biochemist.